oscarlai1998/tp/docs/team/xseh.md

 ### **Contributions Beyond the Project Team** ###

 1. Testing other's products including EasyLog, Finux, etc.
-1. Suggestions to bug fixes
+1. Suggestions for bug fixes
-1. Provided guidance with a description of my high-level implementation logic (based on what I have coded)
+1. Guided with a description of my high-level implementation logic (based on what I have coded)